ashermancinelli/ashermancinelli.github.io/src/csblog/2025-9-23-Dataflow-CPUs.md

 The input data are ready when the program starts.
 Once each input datum for an instruction is ready, the hardware can pick up the instruction and fire, no matter the physical location of the instruction's data dependencies.
+The ports are really just data, not dictated by a static register file.

 ## Links